onecommons/unfurl/_sources/README.md.txt

 - Model your cloud infrastructure with [OASIS TOSCA](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) (Topology and Orchestration Specification for Cloud Applications) standard YAML vocabulary.
 - Import reusable and adaptable components or build (and publish) your own.
 - Easily declare dependencies to enable incremental deployment.
-- Path-based query DSL to express dynamic relationships between resources and configurations
+- Path-based query DSL to express dynamic relationships between resources and configurations.
 - Ansible-compatible Jinja2 templates provide an extensive, mature templating library.
 - Dynamic matching and substitution so models can adapt to different environments, services and cloud providers.